Sunday, October 31, 2004

 As reports are being released and the quality of the intelligence that led us to war in Iraq is coming under fire, it is important for us to remember a few important things.

-Most notably, despite what our libby friends would like us to believe, President Bush did not undertake the gathering of intelligence himself, nor did he misinterpret the intelligence.
+Most notably, President Bush did not undertake the gathering of intelligence himself, nor did he misinterpret the intelligence.
 Though we may all be in agreement that the intelligence was bad, it was not the President’s fault that he received bad intelligence.

 The President was right to rely on the intelligence provided to him from the CIA, intelligence from the world community, and yes, even intelligence from the UN.